Ready to shape the future of graduate careers?

 Electrical engineer

-Or, you can break into the industry through an apprenticeship or a course at college (often requiring specific GCSEs or two-three A-Levels or equivalent).
-This includes courses like Level 2 Certificate in Electrical Installation Studies or Level 2 Diploma in Electrical and Electronic Engineering Technology which can help you find a trainee position within a company.
-To become an electrical engineer you must have great problem solving, communication, and teamwork skills as they need to identify faults, find solutions, and fix problems.
+You can also break into the industry through an apprenticeship or a course at college (often requiring specific GCSEs or two or three A-levels or equivalent).
+Having courses such as a Level 2 Certificate in Electrical Installation or a Level 2 Diploma in Electrical and Electronics Technology on your CV can help when you're looking for a trainee position within a company.

 Read our article about the skills and attributes you need to get into engineering to see if your skills match.

-Mechanical Engineer
+Mechanical engineer

-Mechanical Engineering is one of the most diverse and versatile engineering roles in the industry.
-Simply put, mechanical engineers design, develop, build and test - crafting power-producing machines such as electric generators, steam or gas turbines, or power-using machines like air-conditioning systems and refrigerators.
+Mechanical engineering is one of the most diverse and versatile types of engineering in the industry.
+Simply put, mechanical engineers design, develop, build and test physical machines with moving parts.

-Civil Engineer
+Civil engineer

-Civil Engineers plan, design and oversee the construction and maintenance of things we use almost everyday.
-These include bridges, roads, water and sewage systems, airports, and railways.
-The role of a civil engineer is paramount in keeping the places we know and love running smoothly.
-A civil engineer can work in a variety of locations, depending on their specific role and sector.
-However, most civil engineers work in offices alongside construction employees, architects, and site managers.
-In terms of skills, Civil engineers must possess high-quality decision making, oral communication and mathematical skills.
+Civil engineers plan, design and oversee the construction and maintenance of things we use almost every day.
+These include bridges, roads, water and sewage systems, airports and railways.
+The role of this type of engineer is paramount in keeping the places we know and love running smoothly.

-Marine Engineer
+Marine engineer

-Marine engineers work on the design, building, and maintenance of ships, submarines, aircraft carriers and even colossal tankers.
-Demand for Marine Engineers is set to increase in coming years, due to the expansion of renewable energy sources such as wind and tidal.
+Marine engineers work on the design, building and maintenance of ships, submarines, aircraft carriers and even colossal tankers.
+Demand for marine engineers is set to increase in coming years, due to the expansion of renewable energy sources such as wind and tidal.

 • Marine Engineering